Alan J. Hoffman

 Mr. Hoffman has received the highest possible rating from Martindale-Hubbell.

-- Represented a large national mortgage company in a breach-of-contract and RICO action where damages were sought for $26 million.
-Seven-day trial resulted in verdict for the mortgage company and success on its cross-claim.
-Case was settled.
+- Represented a large national mortgage company in a breach of contract and RICO action where damages were sought for $26 million.
+The seven-day trial resulted in a verdict for the mortgage company and success on its cross-claim; the case was settled.

-- Defended a large national bank in a breach of contract action involving the sale of 12 bank branches following a Department of Justice-mandated divestiture of bank branches; damages sought against client of $416 million, obtained summary judgment and won in counterclaim resulting in award and recovery by our client.
+- Defended a large national bank in a breach of contract action involving the sale of 12 bank branches following a Department of Justice-mandated divestiture of bank branches.
+Damages were sought against our client in the amount of $416 million; we obtained a summary judgment and won in a counterclaim, resulting in an award and recovery by our client.

 COMMUNITY SERVICE & AFFILIATIONS

 Mr. Hoffman is an active leader in the community.
-He serves as Vice President and Board Member of the Jewish Federation of Greater Philadelphia; as a Corporate Executive Board Member of the Philadelphia Museum of Art; a Finance Committee Member of Select Greater Philadelphia; and a Member of the Dilworth Plaza Steering Committee.
-In addition, Mr. Hoffman is one of the founders of the J. Willard O’Brien Villanova Inn of Court, where he served as president; served as the Event Chairman for the American Associates, Ben-Gurion University of the Negev; and was on the Transition Committee for Pennsylvania Governor Tom Corbett.
-Mr. Hoffman also frequently speaks on issues of importance to the legal profession.
+He serves as a board member of the Jewish Federation of Greater Philadelphia, and previously served as its vice president; a member of The Fellows of the American Bar Foundation; a member of the Leadership Council on Legal Diversity; a corporate executive board member of the Philadelphia Museum of Art; a member of the Board of Trustees for the National Museum of American Jewish History; a finance committee member of Select Greater Philadelphia; and a member of the Dilworth Plaza Steering Committee.
+In addition, Mr. Hoffman is one of the founders of the J. Willard O’Brien Villanova Inn of Court, where he served as president; served as the event chairman for the American Associates, Ben-Gurion University of the Negev; and was on the Transition Committee for Pennsylvania Governor Tom Corbett.
+Mr. Hoffman is also frequently invited to speak on issues concerning the business of law in today’s marketplace.
 He was selected to participate in The National Symposium on Diversity in the Legal Profession presented by the Philadelphia Bar Association’s Office of Diversity.
 He served as a panelist for the plenary session, “A Vision for Collaboration,” which addressed the current state of diversity in the legal profession and the importance of collaboration to advance diversity and inclusion.